These Numbers Show Favorable Signs for Express Inc. (EXPR)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 104.31% loss in the last 1 month and extending the period to 3 months gives it a 164.51%, and is -15.96% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.33% over the week and 35.69% over the month.
+The stock witnessed a -21.69% loss in the last 1 month and extending the period to 3 months gives it a 185.09%, and is 33.74% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 21.64% over the week and 32.79% over the month.

 Express Inc. (EXPR) Analyst Forecasts